Solar Batteries 101, Part 2: Buying Battery Storage

 10) Batteries degrade faster than solar panels.

-Solar panels have 25-year ‘performance warranties’.
+Solar panels have 25 or 30 year ‘performance warranties’.
 This warranty states they won’t degrade more than a certain amount per year.

 Most batteries have ten-year warranties.
 Only a few (expensive) home energy storage systems have warranties longer than this.

-The typical budget-end solar panel will degrade by about 0.55% per year over 25 years.
-The typical battery will degrade by 3% per year (or more!).
+The typical budget-end solar panel is permitted to degrade by about 0.55% per year over 25 years.
+The typical battery warranty allows it to degrade by 3-5% per year.

 The more you use a battery, the more it degrades in terms of energy storage capacity.
 Anyone with a mobile phone will have experienced this degradation.